-This evening, however, his interest lies not in the traverse of the planets.
-They would only be a distraction from the important observations he wishes to make of the strange phenomenon gripping the imagination of the people that year.
+This evening his interest does not lie in the traverse of the planets.
+That would be a distraction from the important observations he wishes to make of the strange phenomenon gripping the imaginations of the people that year.

-The appearance of these objects, streaking across the heavens, causes grave concern among the general population.
+The appearance of these objects, streaking across the heavens, cause grave concern among the general population.
 Many think of them as omens of evil.

 Kepler tilts the telescope and stoops to look through the tube.
-He scans the night sky, picking out first one, and then the other, distinctive tails of the two comets, until… he cries out in surprise.
-A spot of red light above the setting sun.
-Barely visible, in the murky atmosphere, blazing red with a long tail?
-Was it a third comet?
-Suddenly, several parts seem to split from the head of the comet.
-A cluster of bright stars, each with its own tail and travelling together.
-Towards the Earth.
+He scans the night sky, picking out the distinctive tails of the two comets, until… he cries out in surprise.
+A spot of light above the setting sun.
+Barely visible, in the murky atmosphere, blazing red with a long tail.
+Is it a third comet?
+Several parts seem to split from the head of the comet.
+A cluster of bright stars, each with its own tail, travelling towards the Earth.

 He keeps staring, but the image blurs and jumps out of sight.
 He shakes his head, in frustration.
-Had it been a comet?
+Another comet?
+A group of comets?
 Or just an aberration of light refracted in the glass?

-But, his eyes have not deceived him.
-A third and unusually bright and spectacular object, a red-hued comet, passes by the Earth in early December.
+Kepler’s eyesight had been perfect.
+A third unusually bright and spectacular object, a red-hued comet, passes by the Earth in early December.
 The tail stretches all the way from Libra, in the southern sky, to the Big Dipper, in the far-northern sky.
 It grows so bright that it is visible even during the day.
-Because of its colour, the length of its tail, and its long run in the sky, it comes to be called “the Angry Star.”
+Because of its colour, the length of its tail, and its long run in the sky, it comes to be called the Angry Star.

-There was no difficulty in find sensational events which happened shortly before, or soon after, the appearance of the “angry” comet.
-The Thirty Years War started in that year.
-The comet is regarded as a prophecy of the eight million deaths from the violence, famine, and plague it brought about.
+There is no difficulty in finding sensational events which happened shortly before, or soon after the appearance of the “angry” comet.
+The Thirty Years War starts in that year.
+The comet comes to be regarded as a prophecy of the eight million deaths from the violence, famine, and plague it brings about.

-However, the comet was not responsible for any of these events.
-The real danger, from “the Angry Star”, was yet to come.
+The comet is not responsible for any of these events.
+The real danger, from the Angry Star, is yet to come.